 1. Mood Swings During the First Trimester

-The initial phase of pregnancy may be slightly difficult to deal with, especially for women who experience conception for the first time as they are not accustomed to experiencing such sudden changes.
-Pregnancy mood swings in the 1st trimester seem to be quite prominent in most cases.
-However, some women may experience them at a later stage.
+The initial phase of pregnancy may be slightly difficult to deal with, especially for women who are going to have a baby for the first time, as they are not accustomed to experiencing such sudden changes.
+Pregnancy mood swings in the first trimester can seem to be quite prominent in most cases.
+However, some women may experience them at a later stage as well.
 Morning sickness to irritability will all come at once and make sure you cut yourself some slack as it is alright to behave the way you do.

 2. Mood Swings During the Second Trimester